Dayueban/MultiOmicLand/README.md

 4. Successful completion of this workflow should result in five directories: 1_DimReduction, 2_Mediation, 3_Biological_Links, 4_RandomForest, 5_LOSO.

-5. Any questions can be directed to Zhang Wang, wangz@m.scnu.edu.cn
+5. Any questions can be directed to Zhang Wang, wangz@m.scnu.edu.cn.